MahsaMonshizade/metagenomics_confounder_free/Readme.md

 7. Try different loss function instead of pearson loss function
 8. For the **CRC dataset**, remove **age** and **BMI** as they are potential confounders.
 9. Plot pca and tsne on both train and test to see samples distribution

+### 📂 For Yuhui

+You can find the pretraining data for CRC in the `dataset/pretrain_CRC_data/` directory.

+Note that this dataset contains **more features** than the one we use for training (`dataset/CRC_data/new_crc_abundance_PRJEB6070.csv`).
+Feel free to remove any extra columns that are not present in the training dataset if you think it would improve consistency or simplify the modeling.